-In this eighth edition, we can see that corporate governance is becoming a more vital and all-encompassing topic with each year that passes.
+In this 10th edition, we can see that corporate governance is becoming a more vital and all-encompassing topic with each year that passes.
 We all realise that the modern corporation is one of the most ingenious concepts ever devised.
 Our lives are dominated by corporations.
 We eat and breathe through them, we travel with them, we are entertained by them, most of us work for them.
-Most corporations aim to add value to society and they very often do.
+Most corporations aim to add value to society, and they very often do.
+There is increasing emphasis on this.
 Some, however, are exploiting, polluting, poisoning and impoverishing us.
-A lot depends on the commitment, direction and aims of a corporation's founders, shareholders, boards and management and employees.
+A lot depends on the commitment, direction and aims of a corporation's founders, shareholders, boards and management, and employees.
 Do they show commitment to all stakeholders and to long-term shareholders, or mainly to short-term shareholders?
 There are many variations on the structure of corporations and boards within each country and between countries.
 All will agree that much depends on the personalities and commitment of the persons of influence in the corporation.

-We see that everyone wants to be involved in 'better corporate governance': parliaments, governments, the European Commission, the US Securities and Exchange Commission (SEC), the Organisation for Economic Co-operation and Development (OECD), the UN's Ruggie reports, the media, supervising national banks, more and more shareholder activists and other stakeholders.
+We see that everyone wants to be involved in better corporate governance: parliaments, governments, the European Commission, the US Securities and Exchange Commission (SEC), the Organisation for Economic Co-operation and Development (OECD), the UN's Ruggie reports, the media, supervising national banks, more and more shareholder activists, proxy advisory firms, the Business Roundtable and all stakeholders.
 The business world is getting more complex and overregulated, and there are more black swans, while good strategies can quite quickly become outdated.
-Most directors are working diligently, many with even more diligence.
-Nevertheless, there have been failures in some sectors, so trust has to be regained.
+Most directors are working very diligently.
+Nevertheless, there have been failures in some sectors and trust must be regained.
 How can directors do all their increasingly complex work and communicate with all the parties mentioned above?

 What should executive directors know?
 What should non-executive directors know?
 What systems should they set up for better enterprise risk management?
 How can chairs create a balance against imperial CEOs?
 Can lead or senior directors create sufficient balance?
 Should most non-executive directors understand the business?
 How much time should they spend on their function?
 How independent must they be?
-What about diversity?
-Should their pay be lower?
+Is diversity actively being pursued?
+Is the remuneration policy defendable?
 What are the stewardship responsibilities of shareholders?
-What are the pros and cons of shareholder rights plans?
+What are the pros and cons of shareholder rights plans and takeover defences?

 Governments, the European Commission and the SEC are all pressing for more formal inflexible legislative acts, especially in the area of remuneration.
 Acts set minimum standards, while codes of best practice set aspirational standards.
-We see a large influence on 'norms' by codes and influential investor groups.
+We see a large influence on norms by codes and influential investor groups.

-More international investors, voting advisory associations and shareholder activists want to be involved in dialogue with boards about strategy, succession and income.
+More international investors, the Business Roundtable, voting advisory associations and shareholder activists want to be involved in dialogue with boards about strategy, succession and income.
 Indeed, far-sighted boards have 'selected engagements' with stewardship shareholders to create trust.

-What more can they do to show all stakeholders that they are improving their enterprises other than through setting a better 'tone from the top'?
+What more can they do to show all stakeholders that they are improving their enterprises other than through setting a better tone from the top?
 Should they put big signs on their buildings emphasising integrity, stewardship and respect?